 Scarpelli’s Short Stop, a grocery store in Cottage Grove, refuses to display any tobacco advertising.
 Their customers appreciate that kids and families can shop without being bombarded with tobacco advertising.

-The Madison High School Rebels host “The Great American Smokeout” to talk with their peers about the dangers of tobacco marketing.
+The Leodis V. McDaniel High School Rebels for a Cause host “The Great American Smokeout” to talk with their peers about the dangers of tobacco marketing.
 The Rebels are fighting to protect kids in their community from developing a deadly addiction.

 Los dueños de La Amistad, una tienda de comestibles en el norte de Portland, venden productos saludables en vez de productos de tabaco para poner un buen ejemplo en su comunidad y proteger a los jóvenes de las tácticas de esta industria.